raspberrypilearning/sock-puppet/en/step_10.md

 --- task ---
+You can see the rotation number below the graph in a list.

-Record the rotation number for when the puppet is down (here it is -38).
+Choose a rotation number for when the puppet's head is down.
+Here it is between -35 and -39, I have chosen -38.

 ![ALT TEXT](images/rotate-3.png)
 --- /task ---